sholtomaud/blog/_posts/2014-08-19-metaballs-and-marching-squares.md

 </script>

 You might be thinking that this still looks a little blocky.
-We sampled in a grid, so why didn't e just sample every pixel instead to make it look smoother?
+We sampled in a grid, so why didn't we just sample every pixel instead to make it look smoother?
 Well, for 40 bouncing circles, on a 700x500 grid, that would be on the order of 14 million operations.
 If we want to have a nice smooth 60fps animation, that would be 840 million operations per second.
 JavaScript engines may be fast